Chemical Corps: Vietnam

 Beginning in the late 1960s, the chemical warfare capabilities of the United States began to decline due to, in part, a decline in public opinion concerning the corps.
 The corps continued to be plagued with bad press and mishaps.
-A 1969 incident, in which 23 soldiers and one Japanese civilian were exposed to sarin on the island of Okinawa while cleaning sarin-filled bombs, created international concern while revealing the presence of chemical munitions in Southeast Asia.
-The same year as this sarin mishap, President Richard Nixon reaffirmed a no first-use policy on chemical weapons as well as renouncing the use of biological agents.
+A 1969 incident, in which 23 soldiers and one Japanese civilian were exposed to sarin on the island of Okinawa, while cleaning sarin-filled bombs, created international concern while revealing the presence of chemical munitions in Southeast Asia.
+Also in 1969, President Richard Nixon reaffirmed a no first-use policy on chemical weapons as well as renouncing the use of biological weapons (BW).
 When the U.S. BW program ended in 1969, it had developed seven standardized biological weapons in the form of agents that cause anthrax, tularemia, brucellosis, Q-fever, VEE, and botulism.
 In addition, Staphylococcal Enterotoxin B was produced as an incapacitating agent.

-During summer 1972, Nixon nominated General Creighton Abrams for the post of Army Chief of Staff and upon assuming the post the general and others began to address the reformation of the Army in the wake of Vietnam.
-As soon as Abrams was sworn in he began to investigate the possibility of merging Chemical Corps into other Army branches.
+During the summer of 1972, Nixon nominated General Creighton Abrams for the post of Army Chief of Staff.
+Upon assuming that position, Abrams and others began to address the reformation of the Army in the wake of Vietnam.
+Abrams investigated the possibility of merging Chemical Corps into other Army branches.
 An ad hoc committee, designed to study possibilities, recommended that the Chemical Corps' smoke and flame mission be integrated into the Engineer Corps and the chemical operations be integrated into the Ordnance Corps.
 The groups recommendations were accepted in December 1972 and the United States Army Chemical Corps was officially disbanded, but not formally disestablished, by the Army on 11 January 1973.

 To formally disestablish the corps, the U.S. Congress had to approve the move, because it had officially established the Chemical Corps in 1946.
 Congress chose to table action on the fate of the Chemical Corps, leaving it in limbo for several years.
 Recruitment and career advancement was halted and the Chemical School at Fort McClellan was shut down and moved to Aberdeen Proving Grounds.

-In 1974 Abrams died in office after the 1973 Yom Kippur War between Israel and a coalition of Arab states.
-The results of the war demonstrated the desire of the Soviet Union to continue its pursuit of offensive chemical and biological capabilities.